Benjohn2001/l4_individual_project/timelog.md

 ### 13 Jan 2023

 *3 hour* fixing bugs and making hands have different lengths if multiple users at same status

+### 16 Jan 2023

+*2 hour* Implement friend request system, now shows users requests they have received, can reject or accept, then shows as friend for both when accepted, few refresh bugs to work on